chaturec/chaturbate-recorder-and-downloader/README.md

 4) Users are free to record non-copyrighted videos for personal use, but they should be mindful of copyright status and adhere to local laws.

-### Global Fair Use and Fair Dealing Provisions
+### Global Fair Use, Fair Dealing, and Private Copying Exception Provisions

-1) Over 40 countries, representing over one-third of the world's population, have incorporated fair use or fair dealing provisions into their copyright laws.
+1) Over 45 countries, representing a significant portion of the world's population, have incorporated fair use, fair dealing, or private copying exception provisions into their copyright laws.

-2) It is crucial to be aware of the copyright law applicable in your country before engaging in any recording activities.
+2) It is crucial to be aware of the copyright laws applicable in your country before engaging in any recording activities.

-3) We are unable to monitor compliance with "fair use" or "fair dealing" laws in all countries; therefore, it is advisable to verify the applicable regulations in your specific country.
+3) We are unable to monitor compliance with "fair use," "fair dealing," or "private copying exception" laws in all countries; therefore, it is advisable to verify the applicable regulations in your specific country.

 ### Legal Status in Different Countries

-Countries with "Fair Use", "Fair Dealing", or "Private Copying Exceptions" Laws:
+Countries with "Fair Use", "Fair Dealing", or "Private Copying Exception" Laws:

 1) **United States**, **United Kingdom**, and Similar Jurisdictions: In countries like the USA and UK, "fair use" or "fair dealing" laws may allow recording copyrighted videos for personal use under specific circumstances, such as for time-shifting or space-shifting purposes.
 Ensure compliance with local laws when exercising these rights.

 2) Countries with Private Copying Exceptions: In countries such as **Germany**, **Switzerland**, **Netherlands**, **Canada**, **Austria**, **Spain**, **France**, **Belgium**, **Poland**, and the **Czech Republic**, private copying of copyrighted material for personal use might be permissible under certain conditions.
-Please consult your local laws to confirm the scope of "private copying exceptions" in your region.
+Please consult your local laws to confirm the scope of "private copying exception" in your region.

 Other Countries:

-1) Jurisdictions Without Specific Exceptions: If you reside in a country that does not recognize "fair use," "fair dealing," or "private copying exceptions," it is recommended to limit recording to non-copyrighted videos or public domain content.
+1) Jurisdictions Without Specific Exceptions: If you reside in a country that does not recognize "fair use", "fair dealing", or "private copying exception" it is recommended to limit recording to non-copyrighted videos or public domain content.

 2) Obtaining Permission: Alternatively, you can contact the copyright holder to seek explicit permission before recording any copyrighted material.